New Student Academic Advising

 When will I meet my advisor?

 Starting in July, your SUMMIT Advisor will hold a virtual advising consultation to get to know you, review your answers to questions on the Enrolled Student Form and record your fall course preferences.
-Once you arrive on campus, you will have both one-on-one meetings with your SUMMIT Advisor and group advising meetings with your SUMMIT Advisor and Peer Advisors.
+Once you arrive on campus, you will have one-on-one meetings with your SUMMIT Advisor as needed.
+First-year students, you will also participate in SUM 110: Academic Foundations Lab, a seven-week course with your SUMMIT Advisor and Peer Advisors.
+Transfer students will not need to complete SUM 110.

 What should I do to prepare for my advising meeting?

-1. Read through the descriptions of the required first semester course, LDR 101, and make note of your top choices.
+- First-year students: read through the descriptions of the required first semester course, LDR 101, and make note of your top choices.
+Transfer students will not complete LDR 101, but will substitute an appropriate course to meet this requirement.

-2. Complete the math skills quiz and the appropriate language placement tests before June 1 (July 18 for transfer students).
+- Complete the math skills quiz and the appropriate language placement tests on Canvas before June 1 (July 15 for transfer students).

-4. Be sure to have official AP score reports and IB or college transcripts sent to the Agnes Scott Registrar if you are expecting credit.
+- Be sure to have official AP score reports and IB or college transcripts sent to the Agnes Scott Registrar by August 1 if you are expecting credit.

 When will I register for my fall courses?

 The preferences you discuss with your SUMMIT advisor during the summer advising meeting will be used to register you for fall courses.
-Once summer advising meetings conclude in August, you will be able to see your fall schedule on ASCAgnes.
-Should you wish to make changes to that schedule, you may do so yourself at that time.
+Once your summer advising meeting concludes in July or August, you will be able to see your fall schedule on AscAgnes.
+Should you wish to make changes to that schedule, you may do so beginning on August 11.
 Be sure to let your SUMMIT advisor know of any changes.

 I’m worried about the academic challenge of Agnes Scott courses.
 Is any support available?